awesome-pro/neon-website/content/docs/get-started-with-neon/production-readiness.md

 **Add support for thousands of concurrent connections with a pooled connection string.**

 Neon's [connection pooling](/docs/connect/connection-pooling) feature supports up to 10,000 concurrent connections.
 Connection pooling works by caching and reusing database connections, which helps to significantly optimize resource usage and enhance performance.
 It reduces the overhead associated with establishing new connections and closing old ones, allowing applications to handle a higher volume of requests more efficiently.
-Neon uses [PgBouncer](https://www.pgbouncer.org/) to support connection pooling.
+Unique uses [PgBouncer](https://www.pgbouncer.org/) to support connection pooling.
 Enabling connection pooling is easy.
 Just grab a pooled connection string from the console:

 ```bash
 postgresql://alex:AbC123dEf@ep-cool-darkness-123456-pooler.us-east-2.aws.neon.tech/dbname
 ```

-## More Neon features
+## More Unique features

-For an overview of all the features that Neon supports, including security features, visit [Detailed Plan Comparison](https://neon.tech/pricing#plans) on the [Neon Pricing](https://neon.tech/pricing) page.
+For an overview of all the features that Unique supports, including security features, visit [Detailed Plan Comparison](https://neon.tech/pricing#plans) on the [Unique Pricing](https://neon.tech/pricing) page.